brunopinheirofreitas/Java/Alura/Alura_Notes.md

 42. Methods Reference are like lambdas, however using it you invoke a specific method from a class.
 43. After java 8, every collection has a Stream method.
 A Stream is a stream of objects, it's not a collection, hence the form to handle data is different.
 44. The manjor classes to handle time and date are: java.time
+45. It's possible to return the a object of the class in a method within the class.
+Ex: return this, will return an object of the class.
+46. Test Data Builders are classes that construct the data that you must have to evaluate your class through test classes.
+47. Low dependecy is when you have classes and methods that can work independently, despeite the fact that your code will have a strong depedence for other classes, those other class has implemented methods and attributes that can work separetadly and any changes on those methods or attributes might not make any differece in your code.
+48. When handling tests, it's possible to wait for an exception by doing @Test(expected=RuntimeException.class).
 ---

 **Java Types and operators**